British Home Children in Canada, 1869-1930

 http://www.collectionscanada.gc.ca/archivianet/home-children/index-e.html

-Children from overcrowded city neighbourhoods were sent to Canada as indentured servants, mainly to work on farms in Ontario until the age of 18.
-Most of the home
+Children from overcrowded city neighbourhoods were sent to Canada as indentured servants, mainly to work on farms in

-children left the farms and settled in the cities -- Ottawa, Toronto and Hamilton.
+Ontario or Quebec until the age of 18.
+Many of the home children left the farms and settled in the nearby cities --

 May 16, 2008: